-Truck receiving area/off-loading via hose and pipeline to initial phase separation in acceptance pits or gun-barrel tanks.
+Truck receiving area/off-loading via hose and pipeline to initial phase separation in gun-barrel tanks.

 At Danish Flats, off-gases from acceptance pits and gun barrel tanks are routed to a control device, which includes a thermal oxidizer and scrubber.